kanehekili/TSVAccess/README.md

  * "PICPATH": "PATH in static/"

 ## Location and access
-The "Location" table contains all of the locations and activities, as well as the allowd access codes and Gracetime.
+The "Location" table contains all of the locations and activities, as well as the allowed access codes and Gracetime.
-Registered hosts can be reconfigured by setting another location entry.
+Each entry defines a room, the activity and the paysection with their access ids.
+Additional time data can be used to reduce access times to certain days and time in a week.

-(eg. Access in room A with course B ist changed to room B and course C)
+An access device therefore can have one or more locations defined.